 Thanks for inquiring about becoming a cadet at the Community College of Aurora, CO Basic Law Enforcement Training Academy and starting on your path to a career in the best profession in America!

 Academy Times, Requirements, and Application

-- 100% attendance is required at both academies.
+100% attendance is required at the academy.
 No waivers to miss class will be issued, except for illness, family emergencies, military and jury duty.
 ALL MISSED CLASS must be made-up, and depending on the circumstances under which a class was missed, the cadet may be obligated to pay for the instructor(s) and any additional fees the college may incur to run the make-up class for the cadet.

-Students must not have any felony convictions (to include deferred convictions or convictions where a juvenile was charged as an adult); general court martials; or convictions involving domestic violence; or have been convicted of any of the CO P.O.S.T.
-44 disqualifying misdemeanors listed in the FAQ link; and not have been arrested and convicted for any misdemeanors in the past 5 years to include DUIs and DWAIs.
+Students must not have any felony convictions (to include deferred convictions or convictions where a juvenile was charged as an adult); general court martials or a Dishonorable Discharge; or convictions involving domestic violence; or have been convicted of any of the CO P.O.S.T.
+42 disqualifying misdemeanors listed in the FAQ link; and not have been arrested and convicted for any misdemeanors in the past 5 years to include DUIs and DWAIs.

-- NO illegal drug usage in the past 3-5 years, depending on the drug used.
+NO illegal drug usage in the past 3-5 years, depending on the drug used.
 This includes no marijuana use for any reason, medical or recreational, in the past 18 months, even after the date the state legalized its use.
 Students must be able to pass a standardized drug screen test.

-- Complete the application form and also complete the online Background Check process (online background check process instructions are in the application packet) and sign the application.
-CALL the academy phone number (303-340-7076 or 303-880-2088) to make an appointment for a mandatory interview and bring your application, and required documents listed below, in person to the academy to your interview appointment located at the address below.
+CALL the academy phone number (303-880-2088) to make an appointment for a mandatory interview and bring your application, and required documents listed below, in person to the academy to your interview appointment located at the address below.

 Include the following documents with your application:

 b) Copy of High School Diploma or GED.